vascobnunes/fetchLandsatSentinelFromGoogleCloud/README.md

 The script downloads the index.csv file listing all available landsat tiles.
 Then searches the file for one scene that matches user parameters.
-Once found it downloads the files for the bands (pancromatic bands are skipped here).
+Once found, it downloads the files for the bands (pancromatic bands are skipped here).

 Usage example: